Muckross Park College: Curriculum

+Extra-curricular activities

 Clubs and events

-There are many clubs and activities in the school, including a book club.
-There is also a school choir.
+There are a number of clubs in the school, including a book club.

-Events during the school year include the opening of the school year mass which occurs in Donnybrook church.
-Other events include a Halloween dress-up day, and a sports day towards the end of the year.
-Every year gets a one or two full day retreat as well as day trips (Ferrycarrig, museums and galleries, the Gaisce hike and Carlingford for T.Y, Newgrange etc.)
+Events during the school year include an annual mass, a Halloween dress-up day and a sports day.
+The school also undertakes retreats and trips, including for transition year students.

-In previous years, transition year students at Muckross collaborated with transition year students of St. Michaels College in a charity fashion show.
-The show had different themes each year, and was a fundraiser for that year's chosen charity.
-The fashion show is no longer in action.

-Sports
+Sport

-Muckross Park fields hockey teams at Minor, Junior and Senior levels, and has won many Leinster League titles.
+Muckross Park fields hockey teams at Minor, Junior and Senior levels, and has won a number of Leinster League titles.
 The Senior 1 team has also claimed the Senior Cup on several occasions.
-The senior basketball team, "The Cadettes", have also won multiple times.
-Other sports include cricket, handball, tennis, swimming, horse-riding and athletics.
+Other sports include basketball, cricket, handball, tennis, swimming, horse-riding and athletics.

 Past Pupils' Union

 The Past Pupils' Union (PPU) began in 1912, twelve years after the school was founded.
-This makes it the oldest all-girls Past Pupils Union in Ireland.
-The Muckross Adult Choir consists of past pupils, staff members and parents of current and past Muckross pupils.

-The Union also fundraises for its Benevolent Fund, which is used to grant financial assistance to those in need.
-The Muckross Park Past Pupils' Union Benevolent Fund was set-up during the tenure of the 1977/79 committee with the primary objective of helping past pupils who find themselves in financial difficulty.
-Over the years, the Fund has been used to support past pupils who have been impacted by serious illness, disability, bereavement, and unemployment.
-The Fund has also supported the education of students in need and other charitable causes deemed appropriate at the discretion of the committee, such as a Dominican early-learning programme in South Africa and a Dominican third-level project in Argentina.
-The fund is financed by way of an annual raffle and also through private donations.
+The PPU is involved in fundraising for a fund which is used to grant financial assistance to past pupils who find themselves in financial difficulty.
+Over the years, the fund has been used to support past pupils who have been impacted by serious illness, disability, bereavement and unemployment.
+It has also supported the education of students in need and other charitable causes.